dynamite: An R Package for Dynamic Multivariate Panel Models: Model construction

-Models in the \pkg{dynamite} package have limited support for contemporaneous dependencies in order to avoid complex cyclic dependencies which would make handling missing data, subsequent predictions, and causal inference challenging or impossible.
-In other words, the model structure must be acyclic, meaning that there is an order of the response variables such that each response at time \(t\) can be unambiguously defined in this order in terms of responses that have already been defined at time \(t\) or in terms of other variables in the model at time \(t-1\).
-The acyclicity of model formulas defined by the user is checked automatically upon construction.
-To demonstrate, the following formula is valid: \begin{Code} obs(y ~ x, family = "gaussian") + obs(x ~ z, family = "poisson") \end{Code} but the following is not and produces an error due to a cyclic dependency between the responses: \begin{CodeChunk} \begin{CodeInput} R> obs(y ~ x, family = "gaussian") + + obs(x ~ z, family = "poisson") + + obs(z ~ y, family = "categorical") \end{CodeInput} \begin{CodeOutput} Error in `join_dynamiteformulas()` at dynamite/R/dynamiteformula.R:476:4: !
-Cyclic dependency found in model formula. \end{CodeOutput} \end{CodeChunk} On the other hand, there are no limitations concerning dependence of response variables and their previous values or previous values of exogenous predictors, i.e., lags.
-In the first example of Section~\ref{sec:defining} we used the syntax \code{lag(x)}, a shorthand for \code{lag(x, k = 1)}, which defines a one-step lag of the variable \code{x}.
-Higher order lags can also be defined by adjusting the argument \code{k}.
-The argument \code{x} of \fct{lag} can either be a response variable or an exogenous predictor.
+Models in the \pkg{dynamite} package have limited support for contemporaneous dependencies to avoid complex cyclic dependencies that would render the processing of missing data, subsequent predictions, and causal inference challenging or impossible.
+In other words, the model structure must be acyclic in a sense that there is an order of the response variables such that each response at time \(t\) can be unambiguously defined in this order in terms of responses that have already been defined at time \(t\) or in terms of other variables in the model at time \(t-1\) as formulated in Equation~\ref{eq:factorization}.
+The acyclicity of the model implied by the model formula defined by the user is checked automatically upon construction.
+To demonstrate, the following formula is valid: \begin{Code} obs(y ~ x, family = "gaussian") + obs(x ~ z, family = "poisson") \end{Code} However, if we were to add another model component \code{obs(z ~ y, family = "gaussian")}, then the formula would no longer be valid as \code{y} is defined in terms of \code{x}, \code{x} is defined in terms of \code{z}, and \code{z} is defined in terms of \code{y}, creating a cycle from \code{y} to \code{y}.
+This type of model formulation would produce an error due to the cyclic definition of the responses.
+On the other hand, there are no limitations concerning the dependence of response variables and their previous values or previous values of exogenous covariates, i.e., lags.
+In the first example of Section~\ref{sec:defining}, we used the syntax \code{lag(x)}, a shorthand for \code{lag(x, k = 1)}, which defines a first-order lag of the variable \code{x} to be used as a covariate.
+Higher-order lags can also be defined by adjusting the argument \code{k}.
+The argument \code{x} of \fct{lag} can either be a response variable or an exogenous covariate.